thinganhado/thinganhado/README.md

 # 👋 Hi, I’m Ha (@thinganhado)

 👀 **About Me**
 My name is Thi Ngan Ha Do, and I’m a Master of Data Science student at Swinburne University with a passion for using Data Science to solve real-world problems.
-With experience in data analysis, machine learning, and full-stack development across projects in education, finance, and marketing, I bring both technical depth and creative problem-solving to the table.
+With experience in data analysis, machine learning, and full-stack development across projects in education, finance, and software development, I bring both technical depth and creative problem-solving to the table.

 🌱 **Currently Building & Learning**
 - Graph Neural Networks (GAT, RGAT, HeteroGNN) for social network-based prediction tasks